robbielyman/seamstress-v1/README.md

 with both installed, running `ldoc .` in the base directory of seamstress will regenerate documentation.

+## style

+lua formatting is done with [stylua](https://github.com/JohnnyMorganz/StyLua), while zig formatting is done with `zig fmt`. a `stylua.toml` is provided, so if you feel like matching seamstress's "house lua style", simply run `stylua .` in the root of the repo. similarly, you can run `zig fmt filename.zig` to format `filename.zig`.
+(this is not a requirement for contributing.)

 ## acknowledgments

-seamstress is inspired by [monome norns's](https://github.com/monome/norns) matron, which was written by @catfact. norns was initiated by @tehn.
+seamstress is inspired by [monome norns's](https://github.com/monome/norns) matron, which was written by [@catfact](https://github.com/catfact). norns was initiated by [@tehn](https://github.com/tehn).